Family Fortunes (Irish game show): Format

-Two family teams, each with five members, would be asked to guess the results of surveys, in which 100 people would be asked open ended questions (e.g. "we asked 100 people to name something associated with the country Iceland" or "we asked 100 people to name a breed of dog").
-Each round begins with a member of each team (in rotation, meaning all players did this at least once) approaching the podium.
-As the question was read, the first of the two nominees to hit a buzzer gives an answer.
-If this is not the top answer, the other nominee is asked.
-The team with the higher answer then chooses whether to "play" the question, or "pass" control to the other team (in reality, the teams rarely chose to pass).
+Two family teams, each with five members, would be asked to guess the results of surveys, in which 100 people would be asked open ended questions (e.g., "we asked 100 people to name something associated with the country Iceland" or "we asked 100 people to name a breed of dog").
+Each round began with a member of each team (in rotation, meaning all players did this at least once) approaching the podium.
+As the question was read, the first of the two nominees to hit a buzzer gave an answer.
+If this was not the top answer, the other nominee was asked.
+The team with the higher answer then chose whether to "play" the question, or "pass" control to the other team (in reality, the teams rarely chose to pass).
 The host then passed down the line of the controlling team, asking for an answer from each.
 After each answer, the board revealed whether this answer featured.
 If a family managed to come up with all the answers on the board (most commonly six in the early part of the show, reduced in number after the commercial break), they won the euro equivalent of the total number of people who had given the answers.